 Practice/Industry Group Overview

-Our Employee Benefits Department is highly regarded for its ingenuity and innovation.
-We believe that our depth and breadth of experience allows us to develop imaginative solutions to difficult problems - enabling us to be uniquely responsive to our clients' needs.
+Our Employee Benefits department is highly regarded for its ingenuity and innovation.
+We believe that our depth and breadth of experience allow us to develop imaginative solutions to difficult problems - enabling us to be uniquely responsive to our clients' needs.
 The Department has a significant level of interaction and long term relationships with the national and regional offices of the Internal Revenue Service and Department of Labor.
 These relationships have often proven beneficial to our clients, and our reputation is such that our opinions are often solicited by both governmental agencies and professional associations on matters of policy.
 In addition, our attorneys speak regularly at local and national continuing education conferences on employee benefits issues.
 Further, our attorneys have published various articles and treatises on all types of employee benefits plan issues.

-Our ESOP practice is one of the strongest in the State of Florida.
-In the last 10 years we have been involved in the establishment of many new ESOPs, with the result that we have a number of continuing ESOP clients.
-We have helped establish ESOPs for over the past 10 years whose companies have a total value approaching $1,000,000,000.
-The ESOP team is lead by Mike Canan, and he is regularly assisted by members of the Employee Benefits group from time to time, and, in addition, has been assisted by Bill Grimm and Richard Rodgers (securities and business), David Ottinger (corporate and bank matters), Lee Bennett (corporate and bank matters), Lisa Specht (general tax).
-Representative clients include or have included Lazy Days ESOP, Mercedes Homes, Inc. ESOP, Holiday Builders, Inc. ESOP, Del-Air Heating, Air Conditioning & Refrigeration, Inc. ESOP.
+Our ESOP practice is one of the strongest in the state of Florida.
+In the past 10 years we have been involved in the establishment of many new ESOPs, with the result that we have a number of continuing ESOP clients.
+Companies whose ESOPs we helped establish over the past 10 year have total value approaching 1 billion.
+The ESOP team is led by Mike Canan, and he is regularly assisted by members of the Employee Benefits group from time to time, and, in addition, has been assisted by Bill Grimm and Richard Rodgers (securities and business), David Ottinger (corporate and bank matters), Lee Bennett (corporate and bank matters) and Lisa Specht (general tax).
+Representative clients include or have included Holiday Builders, Inc., ESOP; Del-Air Heating, Air Conditioning & Refrigeration, Inc., ESOP.

-Nonprofit Organizations -- We have depth of experience and have worked extensively with retirement plans and nonqualified deferred compensation arrangements sponsored by nonprofit, governmental, and religiously-affiliated organizations.
+We have depth of experience and have worked extensively with retirement plans and nonqualified deferred compensation arrangements sponsored by nonprofit, governmental, and religiously-affiliated organizations.